yoctoyotta1024/CLEO/docs/source/libs/initialise/initialisemod.rst

 RunCLEO Module
 ==============

-This module of CLEO contains the types and functions used to construct initial conditions for CLEO as a Super-Droplet Model (SDM) coupled to a Dynamics Solver.
+This module of Cleo contains the types and functions used to construct initial conditions for Cleo as a Super-Droplet Model (SDM) coupled to a Dynamics Solver.

 .. toctree::